 The very simplest entropy source based on just a Zener diode with 30V across it.
 One like this, that might cost 10p:-

 By choosing an appropriate voltage diode (24V) and 100k limiting resistor, it’s possible to get a noise signal of ~1.1Vpp measured @ 20MHz bandwidth.
 This can be increased to ~1.6Vpp by the addition of a single FET transistor voltage follower acting as buffer.
-When sampled by an off the shelf Arduino Uno’s analogue to digital converter at the typical 10kSa/s, Xbit/s of entropy can be harvested.
-This rises to Ybit/s at an enhanced sample rate of 44kSa/s.
+When sampled by an off the shelf Arduino Uno’s analogue to digital converter (ADC) at the default 10kSa/s, at least 48kbit/s of entropy can be harvested.
+This rises to Ybit/s at an increased sample rate of 44kSa/s.
 Not bad.
 And certainly oodles faster than /dev/random (which can be awfully slow).